 HDR/Colours

-All matters considered, the quality of an image is regularly judged using how well the colors look.
-Thanks to HDR algorithms, subjects that are backlit seem to retain greater color and information in the photograph (problem to JPEG compression), and becomes the remaining judge of a phone camera, thinking about the elaborate situations many encounters that look true to the naked eye, however no longer inside the digicam.
+All things considered, the quality of an image is regularly judged using how well the colors look.
+Thanks to HDR algorithms, backlit subjects seem to retain greater color and information in the photograph (problem to JPEG compression) and become the remaining judge of a phone camera, thinking about the elaborate situations many encounters that look true to the naked eye but are no longer inside the digicam.

-In this example, the Samsung Galaxy M20 manages to get many details inside the frame.
-The leaves backlit using a shiny sky could preferably seem dark however the HDR algorithms kick in to bring out the colors inside the leaves.
+In this example, the Samsung Galaxy M20 gets many details inside the frame.
+The leaves backlit using a shiny sky could preferably seem dark; however, the HDR algorithms kick in to bring out the colors inside the leaves.
 The Zenfone Max Pro M2, regardless of the HDR mode turned on, didn’t capture as a good deal element because of the Galaxy M20.
 The leaves are considerably darker, and the colors can’t be effortlessly made out.
-The Redmi Note 6 Pro additionally does a pretty right task with the photograph, but in this case, the sky lacks details.
+The Redmi Note 6 Pro does a pretty right task with the photograph, but the sky lacks details in this case.
 While the M20 manages to hold the blue color of the sky, the sky is just white in this situation.
-Furthermore, the picture is a bit much less illuminated as compared to the Galaxy M20.
+Furthermore, the picture is much less illuminated than the Galaxy M20.
 As a result, in this case, the Galaxy M20 comes out as the winner.

 - Samsung Galaxy M20: 8/10